Amish05/healthy-programer/README.md

-# healthy-programer
+# healthy-programmer
- hello friends my name is Amish Ali  and in this program i solve a problem for the health of a programer. this program will worked on linux os i test it on parrot OS (linux). it also work on other linux OS. like
+ hello friends my name is Amish Ali  and in this program i solve a problem for the health of a programmer. this program will worked on linux os i test it on parrot OS (linux). it also work on other linux OS. like
   - Ubuntu